 Students and adults are all expected to joyfully push their own limits, with appropriate guidance and enthusiastic support.

 Instruction is authentically child-centered and presented in a meaningful context that is relevant to students’ lives.
-Brooks and Brooks, 1999.)
+(Brooks and Brooks, 1999.)

 Students are active, not passive learners.
 True mastery of content best occurs when students are given the means to explore, question, solve problems, reflect, make mistakes, try again and demonstrate their knowledge.